hglanz/AcousticsApp-Summer2019/README.md

     i.
 Spectrum:

         a.
-Why doesn't it show amplitude for all frequences in dolphin file?
+Why doesn't it show amplitude for all frequences in dolphin file? (done)

         b.
 Choosing a different window function should change both the spectrum and the spectrogram, but it currently doesn't change the spectrum (done)